mchlkucera/notion-to-html/README.md

 See optionalParams for improved styling.

 ## Optional params

+To improve the HTMl output, you can use the following query parameters

 -  `forWebflow`: added classes and optimization for Webflow Richtext
 -  `uploadImages`: uploads each image to Cloudinary